eclipse-langium/langium-website/hugo/content/docs/recipes/multiple-languages.md

 In this section we will list common mistakes.

-* One prominent mistake is forgetting to build Langium and Typescript files, before running the extension.
+* One prominent mistake is forgetting to build Langium and TypeScript files, before running the extension.

 * Since we are basically just copy-pasting given configuration, be aware of what you are pasting.
 Make sure that the code still makes sense after copying.
 You probably forgot to adapt the pasted code.